tamaraiselvan/Base-Django-Project-Setup/README.md

 * [License](#license)

 ## General info

 This Repository has the basic setup of a Django Project.
 Since setting and configuring a basic setup of a project by using Django is difficult.
 You can clone this repository for your project, and you can use it for your projects.
 This Repository is developed with a simplified coding style and file structure.

 ## Technologies

 Project is created with:
 * Bootstrap 5.3
 * Python 3.10
 * Django 4.0.4

 ## Features

 1. Authentication, Authorization. <br>
 2. Overwritten Django admin module. <br>
 3. Login and Sign up and Logout.<br>
-4. A Dashboard and Advanced Navigation system.<br>
+4. A Dashboard and basic Navigation system.<br>
 5. A good and Mobile friendly User Interface.<br>
-6. Advanced UI and UX.<br>
+6. Basic UI and UX.<br>
 7. Theme Customizer.<br>
 8. Bulk Import & Export data.<br>
-9. Automation in creating profile.<br>
+9. Automation in Profile creation.<br>
 10. Automatically Delete files/images from media which are unused.<br>
 11. Highly documented with appropriate comment lines for easy understading of the code.